 Parental leave is an entitlement to a period of leave if you or your partner are having or adopting a child.
+Parental leave includes:

 The 52 weeks may be shared, but is available to only one parent at a time.
 Both parents (primary carers) are able to take one week together at the time of the birth, or three weeks together at the placement of an adopted child.
-This may vary according to the clause in your enterprise agreement.
+This may vary according to your enterprise agreement.
 Check your agreement on the Member Portal.

 Only if your workplace agreement says so.
-In the public sector, and some private acute hospitals, you are entitled to ten weeks paid maternity or adoption leave.
+In the public sector, and some private acute hospitals, you are entitled to 14 weeks paid maternity or adoption leave.
 Some aged care agreements also have provision for paid leave.
 You can also use any paid leave owing to you as part of your parental leave, provided the total time off does not extend beyond 52 weeks.
-Check your enterprise agreement agreement on the Member Portal as eligibility requirements differ between employers.
+Check your enterprise agreement on the Member Portal as eligibility requirements differ between employers.

 In addition to above, the Paid Parental Leave Act (2010) allows for primary carers to receive the federal minimum wage for 18 weeks paid for by the Australian Government.
 To be eligible, you must have: